vrchatapi/vrchatapi-python/docs/PropsApi.md

 Unpublish Prop

-Unpublish a Prop and return the updated PropPublishStatus object.
+Unpublish a prop and return the updated PropPublishStatus object. `/props/{propId}` is still served.

 ### Example